jmcelroy5/personal-site/_posts/2025-03-05-can-you-learn-to-draw-in-30-days?.md

 {% include carousel.html height="75" unit="%" number="1" %}

 A more honest answer to the question is: Sort of?
-While the things you draw on Day 30 would astound your Day 1 self, your Day 30 self won't be satisfied to stop there.
-It's the right amount of time to surprise yourself and to inspire a journey.
+While the things you draw on Day 30 would astound your Day 1 self, your Day 30 self won't be satisfied.
+But it's the right amount of time to surprise yourself and to inspire a journey.
 Your sights will be set even higher, and you'll be eager to close the gap between what you see and your attempts at representating it on paper.

 As I turned the last page I felt a little lost about how to proceed.
 One shortcoming of the book is the relatively few prompts to draw objects from life.
 I still felt a little dependent on the book's guidance to break down a drawing step-by-step and not yet confident that I could draw anything I wanted to.
 I continued drawing regularly, but soon I found myself craving additional instruction and structure to keep up the momentum.